shpitzery/k8s-stocks-application/README.md

 * `-f ./<service_name>/Dockerfile`: This specifies the **path to the Dockerfile** that Docker should use for building the image.
 * `./<service_name>`: This is the **build context**.
 It tells Docker where to look for the files and directories that should be included in the build process.

-**Important**: Ensure `imagePullPolicy: IfNotPresent` is set in your Deployment YAMLs to use the locally loaded images.

 ### 5\.
 Deploy Kubernetes Resources